craigmbooth/startupinstitute_data/README.md

 # Applied Data Project

-We're going to use MapReduce to do PageRank on your Facebook followers
+The code in this repo takes your Facebook network and uses the MapReduce framework to calculate the PageRank of your friends.
+This code was written for a lesson on Big Data at the Startup Institute.
+The document is structured as follows:

+   1. Getting your Facebook friend network data
+   2. Parsing the raw information into a clean form
+   3. Using MapReduce to calculate the [PageRank](http://en.wikipedia.org/wiki/PageRank) of the friends in your network

-## Getting Your Facebook Information
+## 1. Getting Your Facebook Information

-We're going to use the tool [Netvizz](https://apps.facebook.com/netvizz/ "Netvizz"), which will allow you to export your friend list and the links between your friends as text files.
+We're going to use the FB app [Netvizz](https://apps.facebook.com/netvizz/ "Netvizz"), which will allow you to export your friend list and the links between your friends as text files.

 First, go to the Netvizz app, authorize it to access your data and get a screen like this: